Skip to main content

 James Johnston

-James (Jay) Johnston is the head of Respiratory Medicine at VGH and the evaluation lead for TB Services at BCCDC.
-He is also a clinical professor in the UBC Department of Medicine and an associate member of the UBC School of Population & Public Health.
+James (Jay) Johnston is the Evaluation Lead for Provincial TB Services at the BCCDC.
+He is also a Clinical Professor in the UBC Department of Medicine and an Associate Member of the UBC School of Population & Public Health.

 Research

 Dr. Johnston’s research interests include tuberculosis (TB) epidemiology, treatment outcomes, drug resistance and genomics.
-He leads a multidisciplinary team that uses health administrative data to understand TB risk in the people that migrate to British Columbia.
-He is an active investigator in several publicly-funded multinational randomized control trials examining questions in TB screening, prevention and treatment.
-His team is also interested in understanding and improving the long-term health outcomes in people affected by TB.
+He leads a multidisciplinary team that uses health administrative data to understand TB risk in people migrating to British Columbia.
+He is an active investigator in several publicly funded multinational randomized control trials examining questions in TB screening, prevention, and treatment.
+His team is also interested in understanding and improving the long-term health outcomes of people affected by TB.

 Bio

-Dr. Johnston is a Michael Smith Foundation Health Professional Investigator.
-He has a Master of Public Health (MPH) from the Harvard School of Public Health and a Grzybowski Fellowship in TB research.
-He is the former vice president and conference chair of the North American region of the International Union against TB and Lung Diseases (The Union)
+Dr. Johnston is a Health Research BC Health Professional Investigator.
+He has a Master of Public Health (MPH) from the Harvard School of Public Health and Grzybowski Fellowship in TB research.
+He is the incoming President of the North American region of the International Union against TB and Lung Diseases (The Union)

 Publications